impagina/htdocs-grav-pages/README.md

 - Navigation:
   - if we get more items, do not create sub menus but add a "More" item with the futher items.
 - A (free) comment engine.
+  - grav does have a comment plugin... but it might not easy to moderate without the admin interface

 ## Installing